$20 Billion Tracker

 As we expect many of the government funding commitments to largely overlap with the announced multi-donor joint mechanisms and initiatives listed below, we have not included those mechanisms and initiatives to avoid double counting, though we expect some portion of those amounts will add to this total if and when more details about the sources of funding for them are disclosed.

 The amounts above also do not include unannounced, ongoing biodiversity Official Development Assistance (ODA) from donor countries.
-For context, current levels of ODA range from about $4 billion (for funding with a principal goal of biodiversity) to $9 billion (for funding with a principal or significant goal of biodiversity) annually, which includes both bilateral and multilateral funding.
+For context, ODA from public sources reported by the OECD totaled $12.8 billion in 2022, including $5.9 billion of funding with a principal goal of biodiversity and $6.9 billion of funding with a significant (but not principal) goal of biodiversity.

 Philanthropic Commitments